-EDUC& 150 Child/Family/Community (33/0)3 Integrate the family and community contexts in which a child develops.
+EDUC& 150 Child/Family/Community 3 (33/0) Integrate the family and community contexts in which a child develops.
 Explore cultures and demographics of families in society, community resources, strategies for involving families in the education of their child, and tools for effective communication. (formerly EDUC 150)

-EDUC 190 Classroom Experience (0/99)3 This course will provide students with the opportunity to gain practical, hands-on experience working with children infancy to age eight in a variety of educational settings and to reflect on the experiences.
-Students will be required to assist a classroom teacher for nine hours per week throughout the guarter.
+EDUC190Classroom Experience3(0/99)This course will provide students with the opportunity to gain practical, hands-on experience working with children infancy to age eight in a variety of educational settings and to reflect on the experiences.
+Students will be required to assist a classroom teacher for six hours per week throughout the quarter.
 Can be repeated up to nine credits.
-Prerequisites: ECED& 120 or EDUC& 201 or instructor permission
+Prerequisites:ECED& 120 or EDUC& 201 or instructor permission

-Prior to registering for this course, students must be cleared through the National Sex Offender Registry system, provide results of a negative Tuberculin skin test within the last year and obtain WEA liability insurance.
-Upon placement, students must pass a background check with their hosting agency.
+Prior to registering for this course, students must be cleared through the National Sex Offender Registry system, pass Washington State Patrol background check, provide results of a negative Tuberculin skin test within the last year and obtain WEA liability insurance.
+Upon placement, students must also pass a background check with their hosting agency.

-EDUC 198, 298 Special Topics 0-5 (2-55/0)Current issues in the education field.
-Content will vary from course to course.
-Prerequisite: Instructor permission Tech Prep credit available.
+EDUC198, 298Special Topics0-5(2-55/0)Current issues in the education field.Content will vary from course to course.Prerequisite: Instructor permissionTechPrep credit available.

-EDUC& 201 Intro to Education 3 (33/0)Teaching as a career and essential features of preparation for it.
+EDUC& 201 Intro to Education 3 (33/0) Teaching as a career and essential features of preparation for it.
 Includes a study of the teacher's role and function in the school; preparation for professional competencies and certification; the American public school system; and the responsibilities of schools in a democratic society.
 Prerequisite: Successful completion of ENGL 99 or placement in ENGL& 101 SE

-EDUC& 204 Exceptional Child 5 This course introduces students to various categories of disabilities, legal and historical foundations for special education services, as well as opportunities to design and access educational resources for exceptional children within a community of collaboration and inclusion.
-SE
+EDUC& 204 Exceptional Child5(55/0)This course introduces students to various categories of disabilities, legal and historical foundations for special education services, as well as opportunities to design and access educational resources for exceptional children within a community of collaboration and inclusion.SE